Anthony Jackson (musician): Six-string contrabass guitar

 Why is four [strings] the standard and not six?
 As the lowest-pitched member of the guitar family, the instrument should have had six strings from the beginning.
 The only reason it had four was because Leo Fender was thinking in application terms of an upright bass, but he built it along guitar lines because that was his training.
 The logical conception for the bass guitar encompasses six strings.

 From 1982 onwards Jackson almost exclusively played a contrabass guitar.
 Prior to 1982 his main instruments included a 1973 Fender Precision Bass, a 1973 Fender Jazz bass fitted with a 1975 Precision neck, and a Gibson EB-2D bass.
-In 1984 Fodera introduced their first Anthony Jackson Signature Model contrabass, followed in 1989 with a single cutaway model, the “Anthony Jackson Presentation Contrabass Guitar”.
+In 1984 Fodera introduced their first Anthony Jackson Signature Model contrabass, followed in 1989 by a single cutaway model, the “Anthony Jackson Presentation Contrabass Guitar”.